ahidaka/EnOceanGateways/README.md

  Use signal SIG_BROKERS (SIGRTMIN + 6) to notify brokers immediately.
  Receive signal SIGUSR2 to get external command while in working.

+Verion 1.01 releases notes.
+ Fix 4BS telegram analysys and internal EEP cache management.

 You can see how to make brokers at https://github.com/ahidaka/Open62541-Work.